Whatcom Community College

 Below are some of the many programs that offer financial assistance for students in healthcare programs of study.
 Be sure to read the annual guidance and update: programs change and are dependent on legislative funding decisions.
 Visit the linked websites and sign up for updates to get announcements of new or changed programs.

 Financial aid for students is available through a variety of sources at the federal and state level.
 For many scholarship programs, the first step is to complete the Free Application for Federal Student Aid (FAFSA) application form.
-Review the detailed information on resources, planning, and completing the FAFSA at studentaid.ed.gov.
+Review the detailed information on resources, planning, and completing the application on FAFSA website.

 This NHSC video describes more about the NHSC scholarship, loan repayment, and Students to Service programs.